fiinix/fiinix.github.io/_posts/2012/03/2012-03-26-cutting-into-the-swiss-design.md

 date: 2012-03-26T19:12:00+00:00
 author: Carlos
 layout: post
-tags: [Design, Creative, "Logo Design", Windows, "Paula Scher"]
+tags: [Logo design]
-category: personal
+category: Creative
 excerpt: "In which I think I am smarter than, Paula Scher, the designer of the new Windows logo."
 ---
 Or...
 "How I thought I was smarter than Microsoft's Logo Designer".